RubenEschauzier/phd-symposium-2024-eswc/content/method.and.approach.md

 An existing benchmark,  [SolidBench](cite:cites taelman2023link), simulates a social network application's data that is fragmented to represent Solid data vaults.
 Extending SolidBench using the theoretical framework of client query usage patterns allows for simulated client-specific query sequences, representing real-world sub-communities and access patterns.
-The degree of fragmentation and separation between communities and the probability of within-community queries will be an adjustable parameter to enable the analysis of varying degrees of client-specific query patterns.
+The degree of fragmentation and separation between communities and the probability of within-community queries will be an adjustable parameter to enable the analysis of how varying degrees of client-specific query patterns influence personalized query optimization performance.

 ### Caching in the Context of Link Traversal-based Query Processing
 {:#CachingMethod}